Tool Signing and Signature Verification¶

 - Tool poisoning — malicious instructions embedded in tool descriptions, invisible to users but visible to the LLM (OWASP MCP03:2025)

-- Rug pulls — tools that mutate their definitions post-installation, safe on day 1 and exfiltrating credentials by day 7 (Willison, 2025)
+- Rug pulls — tools that mutate their definitions after installation, safe on day 1 and exfiltrating credentials by day 7 (Willison, 2025)

-- Cross-server shadowing — a malicious MCP server intercepts calls intended for a trusted server (Invariant Labs, 2025)
+- Cross-server shadowing — a malicious MCP server intercepts calls meant for a trusted server (Invariant Labs, 2025)

 The OWASP Top 10 for Agentic Applications lists supply chain vulnerabilities (ASI04) as a top risk.

-Sigstore provides keyless signing for software artifacts, eliminating long-lived keys.
-Three components:
+Sigstore provides keyless signing for software artifacts, which removes long-lived keys.
+It has three components:

 | Component | Role |